By Nasir Ali Hussain

 I started work at The Callan School after a depressing period of unemployment that left a muddy footprint on me that is still visible if I peer close enough at myself.
 The pain I went through was felt that much more acutely because it followed directly after having one of the most enjoyable- yet curiously at the same time- manic and stressful nine months of my life at The School Of Law in Store street London where I had gone on my last but one stop in becoming a successful lawyer.
 After that I would embark on a two-year training contract in which I would be taught the ropes.
 It was all so simple in my head.
 Success had come easily till then and I already had a local boutique firm by the name of Ch–k L—– and Co earmarked for that next phase of my life.

 A ‘boutique’ firm, by the way, is the term used to denote a law firm that practices a wide variety of law such as criminal, conveyancing, civil litigation, family law, personal injury etc. Such was the nature of the high street law firm I had been destined to go to.
 Two other plus points were that it was less than a ten-minute walk from my home and the principal of the firm- Mr Simon L—– really liked me.
 This was not a common thing for people looking to start a training contract at some legal practice.
 Trainees were usually treated like gophers, even at the larger corporate firms, and never really rubbed shoulders with the senior partners at the practice, let alone the principal of the firm.
 Anyway, to cut a long story short, none of the above happened.
 I instead went on to spend a thoroughly depressing time on the dole where in addition to seeing my self belief, self esteem or whatever you care to call it, seep out of me like blood from an open wound.
 I found myself for the first time in my life without any purpose, program or agenda.
 That period in my life, which largely took place in 1999, showed me that the worst part about having no job was that it made you immobile.
-Having little to no money meant you couldn’t really get about and having no environment where I could meet, interact and bounce off with people in turn meant that I had a crap social life and suffered the kind of atrophied existence where your mental temperature tunes down accordingly.
-I had not expected or been prepared for the life I found myself living.
-Even now, more than twenty years later, thinking about those days brings up a sinking feeling in the pit of my stomach as well as a deep guilt that I let down my parents who had invested so much in me as being the captain of the family’s future prosperity.
+Having little to no money meant you couldn’t really get about and having no environment where I could meet, interact and bounce off with people in turn meant that I had a stunted social life and suffered the kind of atrophied existence where your mental temperature tunes down accordingly.
+I had neither expected nor been prepared for the life I found myself living.
+Even now, more than twenty years later, thinking about those days brings up a sinking feeling in the pit of my stomach as well as a deep guilt.
+I felt like I had let everybody down; especially my parents who had invested so much in me as being the captain of the family’s future prosperity.
 I still feel bad about not being able to do more for them when the family businesses crashed and burned or when my dad got ripped off by a so-called ‘friend’ to the tune of forty thousand pound notes.
 None of that would have happened had I gone on to become a solicitor as expected.

 What got me through it all was a lot of reading.
 That and finally giving myself over to the idea that I would try to write a novel.
 That and a job at a local law firm run by a truly, appalling fat Sri Lankan man who was very light skinned for a Sri Lankan, had a belly that pushed aggressively against his shirts and was the possessor of some truly, terrible physical habits.
 This immigration solicitor was either snorting, loudly farting, clearing his throat or spitting at least once every minute.
 That I had the misfortune to be in his vicinity was, in my eyes, emblematic of my general comedown in life.
 Was this natural or maybe his reaction to having me in the office?
 I’ll never know for sure.
 I had to guess what he was saying most of the time because his manner of speech was barely comprehensible.
 It sounded like he was trying to speak and chew at the time.
-He dealt solely in immigration and seeing him doing his best to flood the country with third world chancers and refugees many of whom I thought had a contempt for the culture of this country, but a love for the passport of this country made me suddenly patriotic and protective of the culture and identity of this sceptered isle of Albion.
+He dealt solely in immigration and seeing him doing his best to flood the country with third world chancers and refugees many of whom I thought had a contempt for the culture of this country, but a love for the passport of this country made me suddenly and unexpectedly feel flushed with patriotic and protective sentiments of the culture and identity of this sceptered isle of Albion.
 If I was white I would have joined the National Front- had they still existed.
 Mr Sh-n ran his firm like Saddam Hussain ran his government, pitting employees against one another and paying them less than he should have and that by the old fashioned way of writing them out a cheque every last Friday of the month.
 That experience soured me against the idea of working in the legal profession for years and even now he is one of the few people in my past that I bear genuine ill-will for.
 I was paid £50 a week for that gig.